 Dutch law and our articles of association require us to seek the approval of our shareholders each time we wish to issue new shares from our authorized share capital, unless our shareholders have previously authorized our Management Board, with the approval of our Supervisory Board, to issue shares.
 This authorization may not continue for more than five years, but may be given on a rolling basis.
-On November 3, 2011, we received authorization from our shareholders to issue ordinary shares, or grant rights to subscribe for ordinary shares, up to a maximum of our authorized share capital at the time of issue, which is currently 100 million ordinary shares, €0.01 par value per share.
-This existing authorization expires on November 3, 2016, and it is common practice for Dutch companies to seek to renew the authorization to issue shares periodically on a rolling basis.
+On November 17, 2015, our shareholders authorized our Management Board, with the approval of our Supervisory Board to issue ordinary shares, or grant rights to subscribe for ordinary shares, up to a maximum of 10% of our outstanding share capital at the time of issue for general corporate purposes (including but not limited to equity compensation, acquisitions, and financings) and an additional 10% of our outstanding share capital at the time of issue in connection with our acquisition of all or a majority of the equity or assets of another entity.
+We refer to this existing authorization as the "2015 general authorization."